 Analysis is based on a 40% energy production capacity factor (the ratio of actual electrical output over the theoretical maximum electrical output).
 A capacity factor of 40% is reasonable based on our studies of Junction River’s wind resource.

-During construction, Junction Rivers is expected to contribute about $230 million to the regional economy through local employment, supply and contracting opportunities.
+During construction, Junction Rivers is expected to contribute nearly $1.4 billion to the regional economy through local employment, supply and contracting opportunities.

 Building on the success of our recent $60,000 pilot program that supported six community projects in the Balranald Shire and Murray River Shire, we are introducing a cost of living relief pilot program exclusively for Kyalite residents.
 This initiative aims to provide direct financial support by offering $1,000 in energy bill relief.